-Not only is this a crucial area when it comes to safeguarding employees, it's another factor that can unexpectedly trigger costs if you don't make it a priority.
-Working with a fleet partner who can help you identify and improve your worst-performing drivers, and stay on top of changing legislation can mean real savings and added value for your business.
+Not only is this a crucial area when it comes to safeguarding employees and service users, it's another factor that can unexpectedly trigger costs if you don't make it a priority.
+Working with a fleet partner who can help you identify and improve poorly-performing drivers, and stay on top of changing legislation, can mean real savings and added value for your organisation.